THE MAYER-ROTHSCHILD FOUNDATION

 The Mayer-Rothschild Foundation Designation of Excellence in Person-Centered Long-Term Care Award, the first of its kind, seeks to develop a new national standard of excellence in the design, development, and implementation of residential care for older adults.

-In the first phase of this important project, The University of Maine Center on Aging and The Cedars are working together with an Expert Panel, a Steering Committee, and other residential care settings and their residents, staff, and leadership to better define person-centered care and optimal strategies for implementing such care.
+In the first and second phases of this important project, The University of Maine Center on Aging and The Cedars are working together with an Expert Panel, a Steering Committee, and other residential care settings and their residents, staff, and leadership to better define person-centered care and optimal strategies for implementing such care.
 This research project challenges organizations to work together to develop systems, methods, measures, tools, and processes to designate superior practices in the care of older adults living in long-term care, assisted living, and memory care communities.

 When completed, The Mayer-Rothschild Designation of Excellence will be a touchstone for the industry and a way for the public to assess excellence and person-centered practices and values at care communities across the nation.

 The only philanthropic organization in the U.S. solely dedicated to promoting person-centered care in long-term care residential communities for older adults.Learn More

 Founded in 1929, The Cedars is Maine and Northern New England’s most comprehensive non-profit community for older adults.Learn More

 For over 20 years, the UM Center on Aging has supported agencies that provide vital services to older adults and their caregivers.Learn More